denemorhun-nava/nava-qa-interview/README.md

 - Users may have different account states, such as active, locked, or disabled.
 - Users may have different roles, such as admin or standard user.

-## Test Tooling

-During this exercise:
-- Align on Acceptance Criteria
-- Write and execute cases
-- Find and log bug(s)

 ## Requirements

 Clarify **scope**, UI validations, authentication behavior, user account states/roles,  error handling, and any missing requirements before testing.